lanoow/learning-laravel/README.md

 # Learning Laravel
+All of the knowledge has been gained from [this Tutorial](https://laracasts.com/series/laravel-8-from-scratch/) -> The best tutorial ever!

 ## Preparation
 1. Choose an IDE to code in, I personally like **Visual Studio Code**
 2. Configure it to your preference